The South Burnett is located about two hours drive north-west of Brisbane

 cellar doors and wineries, nearly all of whom have won numerous medals at

-State and National wine shows.
-South Burnett Wine is a one-stop guide to
+state, vational and international wine shows.
+South Burnett Wine is a one-stop

-all aspects of the region's wine industry and it provides up-to-date profiles
+guide to all aspects of the region's wine industry and it provides up-to-date

-of all the region's wineries along with printable wine trail maps; current
+profiles of all the region's wineries along with printable wine trail maps;

-events running at different wineries and regular weekly news about new
+current events running at different wineries and regular news about new

 developments in the South Burnett wine industry.
 South Burnett Wine is now